 Traders with tight, high-precision strategies.
 A trader who risks 0.5% per trade, targets 1-2% per session, and rarely gives back more than 1% on a losing day can operate comfortably within the Pro's 3% daily limit and 3% static buffer.
 If your strategy naturally produces clean, bounded drawdowns, the narrow static floor is not a constraint - it is irrelevant most days.

 Traders who want to know exactly where the floor is.
 The static model removes ambiguity.
 At account activation, the floor is $4,850.
 On day 30 it is still $4,850.
-There is no need to calculate where the trailing floor has moved based on your peak equity.
-This simplicity has real operational value for traders who want to run their risk model off a single fixed number.
+There is no calculation required - the floor is a single fixed number known from day one.
+This simplicity has real operational value for traders who want to build their risk model around a constant reference point.

 Traders starting with the minimum account size.
 The Pro is only available at $5,000.
 If you want a $10,000 or larger account, the Classic is the only option.